 It is important for producers of coatings to control flow and stability.
 The way to do this in water borne systems has typically been a work for synthetically derived additives, water-soluble cellulose derivatives or clays.
-So can microfibrillated cellulose/nanocellulose (MFC) do anything new for you?
+Can cellulose fibrils do anything new for you?

 What controls flow and stability?

 To grasp this subject we need to divide the landscape of available coating additives into two familiar branches:

 - Insoluble additives (like fumed silica and various clays)

 - Water-soluble polymers (often long-chained polymers).

 These additives function differently and display some different properties in the areas of pH stability, low and high shear viscosity, thickening effect (and thickening conditions), ease in use (delivered readily activated), and of course, efficacy in use.
 Merging the robustness of insoluble additives and the flexibility and efficiency of water-soluble additives would most probably be a great opportunity, would it not?

 So, what if you actually could merge those two known worlds into one?
 The cellulose fibrils displays two interesting properties: